petros-d/docs/docs/install-aws.md

 Before completing this setup, you will need:

-- A new AWS account.
+- A dedicated AWS account.
 - A user that has `CreateRole` permissions on that account.

+Astronomer Cloud requires a dedicated AWS account.
+For security reasons, the install process is not currently supported on an AWS account that has other tooling running in it.
 For instructions on creating a new AWS account, follow [AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 Once your AWS account is created, proceed to Step 1.

 :::tip